This post contains affiliate links. Please see our disclosure policy.

 - 6 cloves of garlic

-- 1/2 to 1 hot green chile, or use 2 tbsp finely chopped green bell pepper
+- 1/2 to 1 hot green chili, or use 2 tablespoons finely chopped green bell pepper

-- 3/4 to 1 tsp garam masala or curry powder
+- 3/4 to 1 teaspoon garam masala, or curry powder

 - 1/3 cup shredded coconut, dried or fresh